 4:00 p.m.: Reception for alumni, family and friends

 Please click through to our eventbrite registration link to RSVP.

 FREQUENTLY ASKED QUESTIONS

 Q: What if I forgot my State Bar packet?

 A: Unfortunately the ceremony today will not be valid for the State Bar if you do not have your State Bar oath card.
 Feel free to take the oath today, but you will need to follow the directions in your Bar packet on how to get your oath card signed.

-You can also take the oaths for the U.S. District Court and the U.S. Court of Appeals today.
-You just need to complete the paperwork and send it in, with the appropriate fees, to those courts.
+You can also take the oath for the U.S. District Court today.
+You just need to complete the paperwork and send it in, with the appropriate fees, to that court.